aelmosalamy/elmosalamy-blog/content/posts/Apexsurvive Writeup (HTB Cyber Apocalypse 2024)/index.md

 └───email-app+
 ```

-Upon inspection, there is so many files, so many routes and so many things going on compared to your typical web challenge.
+Upon inspection, there are so many files, so many routes and so many things going on compared to your typical web challenge.

 This might be overwhelming, and many people would just decide to not continue at this point, but that should not deter us.
 In fact, a complex application indicates a bigger attack surface → higher chance of finding a vulnerability.